The City of Frederick Launches Nation’s First Returnship Program

 Frederick Police Department Opens New Headquarters

-After purchasing the building for its new headquarters from the county in 2021 for $6 million, the Frederick Police Department opened its doors to the facility at 100 All Saints Street in June.
+After purchasing the building for its new headquarters in 2021 for $6 million, the Frederick Police Department opened its doors to the facility at 100 All Saints Street in June.
 The city has breathed new life into the former William Donald Schaefer Building, repurposing the 67,000 SF office building into the new city police headquarters.

 Designed with both present needs and future growth in mind, the new headquarters features a state-of-the-art training room to further community engagement efforts, improved secure evidence and property storage, and modernized workspaces to support officer wellness and productivity.
 The upgraded environment will allow officers and staff to work more efficiently and comfortably, while better serving the residents of Frederick.